 All businesses need to adhere to various safety standards and regulations – especially where fire safety is concerned.
 This much is known by anyone who owns their own business.
 But these regulations are often misunderstood as unnecessary restrictions, as frustrating (and expensive!) bureaucracy instead of as helpful, necessary measures laid out in order to keep people safe.
-With regards to fire safety standards, this misconception is also compounded by language that is often complicated and slightly confusing. .
+With regards to fire safety standards, this misconception is also compounded by language that is often complicated and slightly confusing.
+This article seeks to demystify the nature of fire safety standards, explaining exactly what they are, why they shouldn’t be feared, and what to look out for.
 It has been written with the help of fire safety experts K&D Fire & Smoke Protection Systems, and the goal is to inform anyone who is slightly bamboozled by the world of fire safety standards.

 What exactly are fire safety standards?